jinjei/CS180TeamProject/README.md

 ### Data Persistence
 - Ensures that all user data, including registration information, friend lists, and block lists, are maintained between sessions without loss.

+### Thread Safety
+- **Concurrency HashMap**: We use Concurrency HashMap as the user database to ensure thread safety.

 ### Messaging System
 - **Direct Messaging**: Fully implemented feature allowing users to send private messages to other users.
 - **Unique "Send All"**: Users can send messages to all users of the application, similar to public notifications.
 This feature was implemented as an innovative addition beyond the project requirements.